sarroyavet/BioDesign_joint_morphogenesis/Docs/Example/README.md

-### CSV FILE STRUCTURE
+# CSV FILE STRUCTURE
 This file contains the characteristics of the cases that want to be run.
-The total of runs depends on the user and several parameters can be specified for each case, for the non-specified parameters the default value are taken.
+The total of runs depends on the user and several parameters can be specified for each case, for the non-specified parameters the default value is taken.
 The default values can be seen in [runall.py](../../runall.py).

-Example of a .csv file for eight cases in which 5 parameters are specified:
+Example of a .csv file for eight cases in which 5 parameters are specified (the order of the parameters is non-important):

     CASE,theta,capsize,vmlimit,lambda,alphaini
     E1,1600,0.05,0.7,0.2,0.05